sripberger/nani/README.md

 This section will include detailed explanation for only the most recent major or minor releases.
 You can view a full changelog [here](./CHANGELOG.md).

+### `usedDefaultMessage` property
+As of `v3.2.0`, the `NaniError` constructor sets the `usedDefaultMessage` property, depending on whether or not a shortMessage was provided to it.
+This is intended to be used for unit testing, allowing you to easily write tests that ensure an error was thrown with a default message, without actually caring what the default message *is*.

 ### Static `prefix` property
-As ov `v3.1.0`, you can specify a static `prefix` property on your error classes.
+As of `v3.1.0`, you can specify a static `prefix` property on your error classes.
 This string will be prepended to the full messages of all errors of that type.
 It will not affect the `shortMessage` property, however.